Concern about bathroom safety is at the top of the list for many seniors and those facing mobility restrictions.

 Visualize for a moment the disappointment of filling the tub and suddenly realizing the waterline doesn’t cover your entire body.

-Tall people, in general, might find it hard to enjoy in a walk-in tub, but being unable to fully immerse yourself for a therapeutic soak will leave you disappointed.
+Tall people, in general, might find it hard to enjoy in a walk-in tub, but being unable to fully immerse yourself in a therapeutic soak will leave you disappointed.

 Walk-in tubs come with so many different features, such as an outward- or inward-swinging door, safety grab bars, hydrotherapy jets, and more, so one of these unique features could be the determining factor in your purchase.